-While there has been extensive research on these "commercially produced popular songs that carry a patriotic message or theme" alongside Malaysia's popular patriotic songs that promote national unity (Adil and Shazlin, 2019: 183), the focus has been more on songs that are written and sung in Malay, the country's official national language.
-This comes as no surprise if we consider the long-held national policy on the Malay language as a means for shaping national identity and achieving national integration in a multiracial, multiethnic, and multicultural society (Gill, 2014; Sercombe and Tupas, 2014.).
+While there has been extensive research on these "commercially produced popular songs that carry a patriotic message or theme" alongside Malaysia's popular patriotic songs that promote national unity (Adil and Shazlin 2019, 183), the focus has been more on songs that are written and sung in Malay, the country's official national language.
+This comes as no surprise if we consider the long-held national policy on the Malay language as a means for shaping national identity and achieving national integration in a multiracial, multiethnic and multicultural society (Gill 2014; Sercombe and Tupas 2014).
 However, popular songs that are commercially produced by the country's indigenous ethnic communities, and are sung in their respective languages also play a potential role in achieving the same goal.
-Lagu pop Iban (Iban pop song) is a case in point.
+Iban pop song is a case in point.
 Since its inception in the 1950s, the Ibans that make up the largest indigenous ethnic group in Sarawak have produced various popular music genres that cater to a large and ever-growing audience.
 While many Iban pop songs deal with common themes of everyday life, some songs express unity and patriotism.
-These include Tanah Ai Menoa Aku (My country's land and water/My Fatherland) by Connie Francis and Oh Malaysia by Hillary Tawan (Postill, 2006), Agi Idup Agi Ngelaban (Still Alive, Still Fighting) by Christopher Kelly and Malaysia Baru (New Malaysia) by Myra Esther Adam (Lim, Durin, Chelum, and Wagiman 2016; Lim, Yow, Durin, and Chelum, 2018) to name a few.
+These include Tanah Ai Menoa Aku (my country's land and water/ my homeland) by Connie Francis and Oh Malaysia by Hillary Tawan (Postill 2006), Agi Idup Agi Ngelaban (still alive, still fighting) by Christopher Kelly and Malaysia Baru (new Malaysia) by Myra Esther Adam (Lim et al. 2016; 2018) to name a few.

-But the song, Biar Bekikis Bulu Betis (trans: to have one's leg shaved/ lit: go above and beyond go to extremes), deserves special mention here.
-This nonpatriotic Iban pop song, which tells a man's relentless pursuit of his lady love and sung in the mejeng style, has garnered immense popularity among diverse audiences: from the multiethnic listeners in Sarawak to fans in Sabah, Brunei, Indonesia, and West Malaysia.
-These audiences (especially those from Sarawak) associate the song with notions of local identity, unity, and belonging through their verbal responses to the song: "team Sarawak"; "Aku Melayu Sarawak pun minat lagu ni, "Sabah Sarawak adik-beradik"; "cukup terbilang dalam menua Sarawak" (buahemperingat, n.d.).
-Some have even given it an unofficial status of being "the second" or "the other" Sarawak national anthem (Langet, 2019), thus fortifying the song's ability to unite the people in Sarawak and beyond.
-The song became so popular that the former Deputy Chief Minister of Sarawak, Tan Sri Alfred Jabu used the song for a political campaign, with slight modifications done on the title and lyrics.
-The modified song was played at the National Gawai Dayak Celebration and the National Day Celebration in 2012 (Langet, 2019).
+But the song, Biar Bekikis Bulu Betis (trans: to have one's leg shaved/lit: go above and beyond/go to extremes), deserves special mention here.
+This non-patriotic Iban pop song, which tells of a man's relentless pursuit of his lady love and is sung in the mejeng style, has garnered immense popularity among diverse audiences: from the multiethnic listeners in Sarawak to fans in Sabah, Brunei, Indonesia and Peninsula Malaysia.
+These audiences (especially those from Sarawak) associate the song with notions of local identity, unity and belonging through their verbal responses to the song: "team Sarawak", "aku Melayu Sarawak pun minat lagu ni", "Sabah Sarawak adik-beradik", "cukup terbilang dalam menua Sarawak" (Buahemperingat n.d.).
+Some have even given it an unofficial status of being "the second" or "the other" Sarawak national anthem (Langet 2019), thus fortifying the song's ability to unite the people in Sarawak and beyond.
+The song became so popular that the former Deputy Chief Minister of Sarawak, Tan Sri Alfred Jabu used the song for a political campaign, with slight modifications done to the title and lyrics.
+The modified song was played at the National Gawai Dayak Celebration and the National Day Celebration in 2012 (Langet 2019).

 Bearing this observation in mind, one is tempted to ask: how do commercially produced, non-patriotic popular songs by Malaysia's indigenous ethnic community help create visions of unity and belonging among Malaysians?
-What kinds of vision are they, and how do these visions enable us to rethink the ways we view the 'grand' or 'official' narratives of unity and belonging in present-day Malaysia?
+What kinds of visions are they, and how do these visions enable us to rethink the ways we view the "grand" or "official" narratives of unity and belonging in present-day Malaysia?
 Before we address these questions, let us begin with a brief review of related literature, followed by a description of the methods used in examining the connection between popular music and people's visions of unity and belonging.